River Rafting near Portland

-Three beautiful and fun whitewater rivers are an easy drive from Portland, Oregon.
-The Clackamas, our most popular Portland rafting trip, is less than an hour from town.
+Whitewater rafting on three beautiful and fun rivers is an easy drive from Portland, Oregon.
+The Clackamas, our most popular Portland day trip, is less than an hour from town.
 The North Santiam is just under 90 minutes away, and the Deschutes is a just a bit over a two hour drive from the city.

 All three trips are suitable for families and beginners at most water levels.
 The Clackamas is a class III+ river in the spring and a class III run during the summer months.
 The North Santiam features class III rapids in the spring and fall and class II+ rapids during the summer.
-The Deschutes is a class III river.
+The Deschutes is a class III river all season.

 The Clackamas and North Santiam are notable for crystal clear mountain water and lush green scenery.
 The Deschutes, a desert river, is well known for sunny skies.